 The Waddell Ranch properties are mature producing properties, and all of the major oil fields are currently being waterflooded for the purpose of facilitating enhanced recovery.
 Proved reserves and estimated future net revenues attributable to the properties are included in the reserve reports summarized below.
 BROG does not own the full working interest in any of the tracts constituting the Waddell Ranch properties and, therefore, implementation of any development programs will require approvals of other working interest holders as well as BROG.
 In addition, implementation of any development programs will be dependent upon oil and gas prices currently being received and anticipated to be received in the future.
-There were 2 (gross) drill wells completed on the Waddell Ranch properties during 2012.
-At December 31, 2012, there were 3 horizontal drill wells yet to be completed, no workovers in progress and 49 completed workover wells on the Waddell Ranch properties.
-In addition, a waterflood expansion project undertaken during 2012 on the Waddell Ranch properties included 2 new drill producing wells, 1 new drill injector well, 7 new conversion wells, 5 producing workover wells and 5 injector well workovers completed by December 31, 2012.
-There were 4 gross wells drilled and completed on the Waddell Ranch properties during 2011.
-At December 31, 2011 there were no drill wells and 13 workovers in progress on the Waddell Ranch properties.
-There was 1 gross well drilled and completed on the Waddell Ranch properties.
+There were 12 gross (5 net) drill wells completed on the Waddell Ranch properties during 2015.
+At December 31, 2015, there were 0 drill wells and 0 workovers in progress on the Waddell Ranch properties.
+There were 17 gross drill wells completed on the Waddell Ranch properties during 2014.
+At December 31, 2014, there were 3 drill wells and 3 workovers in progress on the Waddell Ranch properties.
+There were 14 gross drill wells completed on the Waddell Ranch properties during 2013.
+At December 31, 2013, there were 8 drill wells and 4 workovers in progress on the Waddell Ranch properties.

-BROG has advised the Trustee that the total amount of capital expenditures for 2012 with regard to the Waddell Ranch properties totaled \$65.8 million (gross).
+BROG had advised the Trustee that the total amount of capital expenditures projected budget for 2015 with regard to the Waddell Ranch properties totaled \$41.1 million.
 Capital expenditures include the cost of remedial and maintenance activities.
-This amount spent is approximately \$9.1 million less than the budgeted amount projected by BROG for 2012.
+This amount spent is approximately \$7 million less than the budgeted amount projected by BROG for 2015.

-BROG has advised the Trustee that the capital expenditures budget for 2013 totals approximately \$93.9 million, of which approximately \$35.5 million (gross) is attributable to the 2013 drilling program, \$36 million (gross) to workovers and recompletions, and \$15.4 million (gross) to facilities.
-The remaining \$7 million is attributable to final completion of the projects included in the 2012 budget.
-Accordingly, there is a 28% increase in capital expenditures for 2013 as compared with the 2012 capital expenditures.
-The major reason for the variance is the increase in the number of planned capital recompletions, addition of a drilling program, an increased level of facility work and the remaining completion of the water flood and horizontal drilling program from the 2012 budget.
-There will be 24 vertical wells (\$17.4 million net), 48 recompletions (\$16.6 million net), facilities and base capital project costs of \$6.7 million (net) and carryover costs of \$2.7 million (net) in 2013 for the completion of projects included in the 2012 budget as compared to 5 new drill wells, 1 injector well, 1 waterflood expansion project and 49 completed workover wells in 2012.
+BROG has advised the Trustee that the capital expenditures budget for 2016 totals approximately \$2.45 million (gross) (\$1.08 million net to the Trust), of which approximately \$0 million (gross) is attributable to the 2016 drilling program, \$1.3 million (gross) to workovers and recompletions, and \$1.15 million (gross) to facilities.
+The remaining would be attributable to final completion of the projects included in the 2015 budget.
+Accordingly, there is a 94% decrease in capital expenditures for 2016 as compared with the 2015 capital expenditures.
+The major reason for the variance is the reduced level of activity.
+There will be 0 new drill wells in 2016 as compared to 12 new drill wells and recompletions, facilities and base capital project costs of \$41.1 million (gross) in 2015.

 Texas Royalty Properties.
 The Texas Royalty properties consist of royalty interests in mature producing oil fields, such as Yates, Wasson, Sand Hills, East Texas, Kelly-Snyder, Panhandle Regular, N. Cowden, Todd, Keystone, Kermit, McElroy, Howard-Glasscock, Seminole and others located in 33 counties across Texas.
 The Texas Royalty properties consist of approximately 125 separate royalty interests containing approximately 303,000 gross (approximately 51,000 net) producing acres.
 Approximately 41% of the future net revenues discounted at 10% attributable to Texas Royalty properties are located in the Wasson and Yates fields.

 Detailed information concerning the number of wells on royalty properties is not generally available to the owners of royalty interests.
 Consequently, an accurate count of the number of wells located on the Texas Royalty properties cannot readily be obtained.